huaweicloud/terraform-provider-huaweicloud/docs/resources/api_gateway_group.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the API gateway group resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the API gateway group resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new gateway group resource.

 * `name` - (Required) Specifies the name of the API group.
 An API group name consists of 3–64 characters, starting with a letter.
 Only letters, digits, and underscores (_) are allowed.